BIGJRA/BIGJRA.github.io/rejuv.md

 One more quest we can do now takes place at the Chrisola Hotel.

--   Enter the room in the right hallway on the right, with Minccino in it.
+Enter the room in the right hallway on the right, with Minccino in it.
 Talk to the old lady and agree to find Minccino.

--   Head out to the lobby and find it near the elevator.

--   Enter the left hallway and you’ll see it right away on the bottom side

--   Follow it left and around, and you’ll see Team Xen Grunts take it away!
+Head out to the lobby and find it near the elevator.
+Then enter the left hallway and you’ll see it right away on the bottom side.
+Follow it left and around, and you’ll see Team Xen Grunts take it away!

--   Go to Gearen Park and fight the Grunts on the east side of the park
+Go to Gearen Park and fight the Grunts on the east side of the park.

--   Return to the old woman, who’ll let you battle to catch **Minccino!**
+Return to the old woman, who’ll let you battle to catch **Minccino!**

 Especially if you’ve been catching all the Pokemon so far, you probably will have enough AP to get the Golden Hammer.
 This makes it so we don’t